-[ST] 6.7.2 states that management functions can be managed over the Operation Panel or the WIM.
+[ST] 6.7.2 states that management functions which can be managed over the Operation Panel or the WIM.
+[ST] 5.3.5, Table 22: Management Functions details the management function and applicable interface used.

 The evaluator shall check to ensure that the administrator guidance describes the operation methods for users of the given roles defined in the SFR to operate the management functions.